WS Grain Cleaners

 Award Winning Performance

-The inventor, which also manufactures these machines has won numerous awards including a gold medal at the 50th World Exhibition of Innovation, Research and New Technology Eureka in 2002 and a silver medal at the 51st World Exhibition of Innovation, Research and New Technology Eureka in 2003 in Brussels Belgium, a bronze medal in Jena - Nurmberg Germany in November 2006, in Geneva Switzerland in April 2007 and a distinction in Canada's Farm Progress Show in 2015.
+The inventor of the WS Grain Cleaner, which also manufactures these machines has won numerous awards including a gold medal at the 50th World Exhibition of Innovation, Research and New Technology Eureka in 2002 and a silver medal at the 51st World Exhibition of Innovation, Research and New Technology Eureka in 2003 in Brussels Belgium, a bronze medal in Jena - Nurmberg Germany in November 2006, in Geneva Switzerland in April 2007 and a distinction in Canada's Farm Progress Show in 2015.
 This machine carries a total of 18 patents.